griverorz/westraining-R/intro-to-R/challenges/challenge02.md

 	e.
 Estimate the parameters of the lin-log model above with fixed effects per state, and get the predictions using the average tax rate in that state.

-2. Let's take a look at the Central Limit Theorem:

-	a.
-Make 10 extractions of a balanced Bernoulli distribution and calculate the proportion of 1's.

-	b.
-Replicate the experiment 1000 times.

-	c.
-Create a histogram with the results of the experiment before.